Riiskits/Riiskit/README.md

 ##Notes
 * To enable the mobile menu, you must first pick a choice in the "Appearence -> Customize".
+* A coming version of _libsass_ will allow me to compile the CSS files with output style _expanded_.
+This will make it easier for CSS coders to edit the files.

 ##Features
 * SASS, OOCSS, BEM and SMACSS